 The new sources do not simply provide personalia such as Henry VII’s susceptibility to dancing girls.
 They let us see the Tudors in a fresh way.
 New questions – who did this and why.
 New understandings – of business, society, law and order.
 New areas of study – gender, family, folk belief.

 For earlier centuries such knowledge is hard-won; as the 16th progresses, the problem can be too much data.
 Books poured from the presses, ideas proliferated, our speech took shape.
 The King James Bible we celebrate this year is substantially a Tudor achievement: ‘sheep’s clothing’, ‘fleshpots’, ‘the powers that be’, and 200 other expressions in use today.
-We don’t read Chaucer and Langland in the original, but we can and do read More and Shakespeare.
+We don’t read Chaucer and Langland in the original, but we can and do read More and William Shakespeare.

 The new sources appear to reveal a familiar scene: parliament, an established church, England emerging to European status, overseas interests, class, inflation, poverty.
 Familiarity does, however, bring danger.
 The environment of Tudor England is alien as well as similar.
 We must not make assumptions which are only valid for today.
 The biggest need for caution is over religion.
 Think of the position Islam appears to have in certain eastern communities today – not only prescribing ritual observance, and required behaviour, but also providing a matrix of thought and ideas.
 Religion in 16th-century England was similarly embedded in society and similarly formative.
 The axiom was ‘one nation one faith’ and hence controversy.
 Which faith?
 Toleration was not an option.
 Today it would be monstrous to burn someone because of their views.
 The Tudors thought otherwise; the disagreement was over who to burn.